 Remove a transition

-To remove a transition from your movie or slideshow, right-click the transition on the Timeline and choose Remove Transition from the pop-up menu.
-If you want to delete all the transitions in your project, choose Remove All Transitions.
+To remove a transition from your movie, right-click the transition on the Timeline and choose Remove Transition from the pop-up menu.
+If you want to delete all the transitions in your movie, choose Remove All Transitions.